Musheer2211/Mesa_Behavioural_framework_proposal/README.md

 ## **Technical Details**
 - The module will be built as a **separate extension** for Mesa.
 - Will be integrated with Mesa's **existing scheduling system**.
-- Support for **lookup tables & function-based transitions**.
+- Support for both **rule-based and utility-based decision-making**.
-- Caching mechanisms for optimizing repeated computations.
 - Includes **test models and benchmarks** to validate performance.

 ## **Expected Timeline**